Military reaction was ‘sprint speed,’ top officer says as Pentagon takes heat for Capitol riot response

 Milley spoke as lawmakers prepared to hold another hearing on the riot, which has become a defining moment in President Donald Trump’s months-long attempt to remain in office and overturn the Biden victory.

 Maj.
 Gen. William Walker, the commanding general of the D.C.
-National Guard, will be among those testifying Wednesday as part of a joint hearing by the Senate Homeland Security and Governmental Affairs Committee and Senate Committee on Rules and Administration, part of a larger congressional effort to reckon with the violence.
+National Guard, will be among those testifying Wednesday as part of a joint hearing by the Senate Homeland Security and Governmental Affairs Committee and the Senate Committee on Rules and Administration, part of a larger congressional effort to reckon with the violence.

 Milley defended the military’s efforts before and during the attack, saying that criticism in the aftermath of the events did not take into account the Pentagon’s decision-making process and the steps involved with calling up part-time troops.